 Step-6: Stir gently to mix fully

+The Dolomite-tested Spritz Hugo.
+It’s the low-octane, high-altitude Italian cocktail preferred by skiers, snowboarders, hikers and trekkers alike.
 The Spritz Hugo.
 The one aperitivo guaranteed to have you smiling and dreaming about a winter or summer vacation up in the mountains.
+Yodel-Ay-Ee-Oooo!

 Please drink responsibly.